-Below is a table containing areas of study and the corresponding departments at Kingston in which students can take courses subject to the conditions stated under "Course Offerings".
+Below is a table containing CSU IP approved study areas for 2016-17 IP participants (left column) and the corresponding faculty and department in which students can take courses subject to the conditions stated under "Course Offerings."
 Each semester, students are expected to take all courses in the area in which they were selected except for one course each semester, which may be a course from another area.

-Areas of study Relevant courses can be found in the following faculties and departments: Biology Science, Engineering and Computing: Life Sciences Business Studies Business and Law: Business Studies Chemistry Science: Chemistry and Pharmacy Computer Science Computing and Information Systems: Computing and Information Systems Economics Arts and Social Sciences: Economics Engineering Science, Engineering and Computing: Engineering Geography Science, Engineering and Computing: Geography, Geology and the Environment.
-Political Science Arts and Social Sciences: Politics and International Relations Sociology Arts and Social Sciences: Sociology
+Areas of study Relevant courses can be found in the following faculties and departments: Biology Science, Engineering and Computing: Life Sciences Business Studies Business and Law: Business Studies Chemistry Science: Chemistry and Pharmacy Computer Science Computing and Information Systems: Computing and Information Systems Criminal Justice Arts and Social Sciences: Criminology Economics Arts and Social Sciences: Economics Engineering Science, Engineering and Computing: Engineering Geography Science, Engineering and Computing: Geography, Geology and the Environment.
+History Arts and Social Sciences: History Literature Art and Social Sciences: English Literature Political Science Arts and Social Sciences: Politics and International Relations Psychology Arts and Social Sciences: Psychology Sociology Arts and Social Sciences: Sociology